 Once transistors were invented, transistors were used in the preamps of the microphones.
 But engineers still appreciated the warm sound of a vintage Neumann or AKG tube mic.
 I would say in only partly because of the pleasing sound of the tube amp inside but probably even more because they were simply damn good mic.

 And this is the important part: No tube preamp will make a bad mic sound good.
 It might make a decent mic sound even better, but that’s it.
 So, if you buy a $100 tube mic, you get a $90 mic with a $10 tube in it.
 It will not magically sound like a $1,000 mic.

 The second thing to watch out for is the tube itself when you buy yourself a brand-new tube mic.
 It’s not going to be a Telefunken or GE tube but something manufactured in China or Russia that does not come anywhere close to the sound of a vintage tube.
 So, my first tip, if you must have a tube mic in your collection and can only afford a Chinese brand microphone?
 Change the tube.

 You will find that there are lots of vintage tubes on sale on eBay including those magical “new old stock” tubes.

 What does “new old stock” mean?

-It means that some distributor or shop had a large quantity of old tubes lying around in a warehouse since 1965 that had not been sold and by now, the shop owner says to himself, “I will never sell this, let’s see if I can get rid of it”.
+It means that some distributor or shop had a large number of old tubes lying around in a warehouse since 1965 that had not been sold and by now, the shop owner says to himself, “I will never sell this, let’s see if I can get rid of it”.
 And bingo, there it is.
-A brand new GE 12AX7 tube on sale for just 10 bucks on Ebay.
-A quick and cheap improvement to your 60 dollar mic with that hollow sounding Russian tube in it that just makes the sound worse instead of better.
+A brand new GE 12AX7 tube is on sale for just 10 bucks on ebay.
+A quick and cheap improvement to your 60 dollar mic with that hollow-sounding Russian tube in it that just makes the sound worse instead of better.